-Reserve and resource estimates were prepared assuming long-term metal prices of US\$3.00/lb copper, US\$9.40/lb molybdenum, US\$20.00/oz silver and US\$1,300/oz gold and an exchange rate of CAD\$1.25 per US\$1.00.
-Reserves and resources are reported at a 0.10% copper equivalent cut-off and a 1.8 molybdenum factor.
-This copper equivalent cut-off equals a net smelter return of US\$5.19 per tonne.
+Reserve and resource estimates were prepared assuming long-term metal prices of US\$3.00/lb. copper, US\$9.40/lb. molybdenum, US\$18.00/oz. silver and US\$1,300/oz. gold and an exchange rate of CAD\$1.25 per US\$1.00.
+Reserves and resources were calculated using a net smelter return of US\$5.17 per tonne and a copper equivalent cut-off grade of 0.09% with a molybdenum factor of 1.9.

-There was a net decrease of 51 million tonnes of Proven and Probable reserves in 2019 mostly as a result of normal mining activity.
-Resources significantly increased by 347 million tonnes when compared to 2018, primarily because of lower operating costs and higher assumed USD to CAD exchange rate.
-The resource estimate at Highland Valley is extremely sensitive to changes in these assumptions.
+There was a net decrease of 82 million tonnes of Proven and Probable reserves due to depletion from mine production and changes in mine design for all three pits.
+Resources increased by 445 million tonnes, primarily because of lower operating costs, partially offset by resource losses as a result of updates on the models for the Valley and Highmont pits.
+The resource estimate at Highland Valley Copper Operations is extremely sensitive to changes in economic assumptions.